golemfactory/goth/README.md

 To override the default path, use the `--assets-path` parameter, passing in the custom path:
 ```
-python -m pytest test/yagna/e2e -svx --assets-path test/custom_assets/some_directory
+poetry run poe e2e_test --assets-path test/custom_assets/some_directory
 ```

 #### Log level
 By default, the test runner will use `INFO` log level.
-To override it and enable more verbose logging, use the `--log-cli-level` parameter in the `pytest` invocation:
+To override it and enable more verbose logging, use the `--log-cli-level` parameter:
 ```
-python -m pytest test/yagna/e2e -svx --log-cli-level DEBUG
+poetry run poe e2e_test --log-cli-level DEBUG
 ```

 #### Logs path
 The destination path for all test logs can be overridden using the option `--logs-path`:
 ```
-python -m pytest test/yagna/e2e -svx --logs-path your/custom/path
+poetry run poe e2e_test --logs-path your/custom/path
 ```

 #### Yagna binary path
 By default, a set of yagna binaries is downloaded from GitHub to be used for a given test session.
 The option `--yagna-binary-path` allows you to use binaries from the local file system instead.
 Its value must be a path to either a directory tree containing yagna binaries (e.g. `target` directory from a local `cargo` build) or a `.zip` archive file (e.g. downloaded manually from GitHub Actions):
 ```
-python -m pytest test/yagna/e2e -svx --yagna-binary-path /path/to/binaries
+poetry run poe e2e_test --yagna-binary-path /path/to/binaries
 ```

 #### Yagna commit hash
 By default, `goth` uses a `yagna` binary from the latest GitHub Actions successful build on `master` branch.
 This option can be used to override that behaviour.
 The value here needs to be a git commit hash being the head for one of the build workflow runs:
 ```
-python -m pytest test/yagna/e2e -svx --yagna-commit-hash b0ac62f
+poetry run poe e2e_test --yagna-commit-hash b0ac62f
 ```

 #### Yagna .deb path
 Path to a local .deb file or a directory containing a number of such archives.
 All of these .deb files will be installed in the Docker image used for Yagna nodes in the tests.
 To specify the path, use the option `--yagna-deb-path`:
 ```
-python -m pytest test/yagna/e2e -svx --yagna-deb-path path/to/yagna.deb
+poetry run poe e2e_test --yagna-deb-path path/to/yagna.deb
 ```

 ### Troubleshooting integration test runs
 All components launched during the integration test run record their logs in a pre-determined location.
 By default, this location is: `$TEMP_DIR/goth-tests`, where `$TEMP_DIR` is the path of the directory used for temporary files.
 This path will depend either on the shell environment or the operating system on which the tests are being run (see [`tempfile.gettempdir`](https://docs.python.org/3/library/tempfile.html) for more details).
-This default location can be overridden using the option `--logs-path` when running `pytest`.
+This default location can be overridden using the option `--logs-path` when running tests.

 The logs from a test run are recorded in the following directory structure:
 - `runner.log` - logs recorded by the integration test runner engine.